When are Hambleton’s leisure centres reopening?

 Your membership will allow you access to the facilities that have re-opened included within your current membership type.
-These include the gym and the swimming pool plus the Toning Suite at Northallerton Leisure Centre (NLC).
-All sessions must be pre-booked and paid for at the time of booking as there will be reduced capacity in the gyms, toning suite and pool based on social distancing.
+These include the gym, fitness classes and the swimming pool plus the Toning Suite at Northallerton Leisure Centre (NLC).
+All sessions must be pre-booked and paid for at the time of booking as there will be reduced capacity in the gyms, fitness classes, toning suite and pool based on social distancing.
 Walk-in access will NOT be permitted.

 More information is provided below under ‘How do I register for online booking?’ and‘How do I book my session/activity?’